ResearchObject/ro-crate-preview-action/README.md

 ## Overview

-This action builds an html preview page from an RO Crate metadata file.
+This action builds an html preview page from an RO-Crate metadata file.

 It can be used in conjunction with other GitHub actions in order to commit the files to your (e.g.) gh-pages branch,